 More from Billboard

-Additionally, Un Verano Sin Ti has spent its first nine weeks on the chart in the top two.
-The last album to start off so strong was Drake’s Certified Lover Boy, which also spent its first nine weeks in the top two (Sept.
-18-Nov.
-13, 2021-dated charts).
+Un Verano Sin Ti has spent its first 12 weeks on the Billboard 200 chart lodged in the top two.
+The last album to start off as strong was Drake’s Views, which spent its first 17 weeks in the top two (May 21-Sept.
+10, 2016-dated charts).

-Un Verano Sin Ti debuted at No. 1 on the May 21-dated chart, then stepped away from the top slot for three weeks.
-It returned to No. 1 on June 18, and then moved aside for two more weeks, until coming back to No. 1 for the last two consecutive weeks.
+Un Verano Sin Ti bowed at No. 1 on the May 21-dated chart, then stepped away from the top slot for three weeks.
+It returned to No. 1 on June 18, and then moved aside for two more weeks, until coming back to No. 1 for the last five consecutive weeks.

 Un Verano Sin Ti may vacate the No. 1 slot on the Aug.
 13-dated chart, as Beyoncé’s seventh solo studio album, Renaissance, is due to debut on the tally, following its release on Friday (July 29).
 All six of Beyoncé’s previous solo studio sets opened at No. 1.

 Wallen’s Dangerous rises 4-2 on the latest Billboard 200 with 49,000 equivalent album units earned (up 1%) while Harry Styles’ fellow former No. 1 Harry’s House is a non-mover at No. 3 with 48,000 units (down 8%).

 SEVENTEEN logs its highest-charting album yet and second top 10, as 4th Album Repackage: Sector 17 debuts at No. 4 on the Billboard 200 with 34,000 equivalent album units earned.
 On the June 18 chart, the South Korean group debuted and peaked at No. 7 with SEVENTEEN 4th Album: Face the Sun.
 The new Sector 17 release contains Face the Sun’s same tracklist, but adds additional songs and retitles the album.